 The Board has not found reason to set up an internal audit function.
 The Board's opinion is that there is no need for this function in the company and that it is not financially justifiable in an organisation as small as Bure's.

-The Board has instructions and continuously ensures that the responsible individuals in the organisation have the requisite expertise and resources to fulfil their duties in the preparation of financial reports.
-Bure is always represented on the boards of all holdings.
+The Board has instructions and continuously ensures that the responsible individuals in the organisation have the requisite expertise and resources to fulfil their duties in preparation of the financial reports.
+Bure holds seats on the boards of the portfolio companies via a representative for the holding.
 Depending on the holding, it is also possible to appoint more than one member to represent Bure.

-Bure's holdings are represented in different industries with a geographic spread.
+Bure's current holdings are spread across different industries and geographical areas.
 Furthermore, Bure's mission is to acquire and divest its holdings continuously.
 As a result, it is deemed more appropriate to decide for each individual holding than to set up an internal audit function at the group level.
 The Parent Company Bure Equity AB with seven employees is relatively small and lacks complex functions where it is difficult to achieve transparency.
 The need for an internal audit function in the Parent Company must therefore be regarded as small.

-Stockholm, 15 March 2011 The Board of Directors of Bure Equity
+Stockholm, 30 March 2012 The Board of Directors of Bure Equity